 the leads of the spare pair is directly connected to one pair data

 current path from the data pairs to the spare pairs back to the

 find its way to other ports in the PSE and may affect the detection

 In some bob-smith

-pse and are not suitable for switch with pse some ports may
+are not suitable for switch with pse some ports may see voltages

-see voltages above 30V even if they are at OFF
+above 30V even if they are at OFF state.

-such scenarios, option 2 is suggested that keep DC isolation from the
+scenarios, option 2 is suggested that keep DC isolation from the spare

 regarding the MDI-X/AUTO MDI-X issue.

-on both pairs will ensure powering of the PD in any PSE configuration
+both pairs will ensure powering of the PD in any PSE configuration and in

 so we can